| Title: | Estimation of Spatial Weight Matrices |

 single number that is the log-determinant of the matrix |

-Let be an invertible
+Let be an invertible by matrix. is an by

-is a binary vector containing a single one and zeros otherwise.
+column vector of real numbers and is a binary vector containing a single one and zeros otherwise.

 Then the Matrix Determinant Lemma states that: